Frequently asked questions about Hellesdon New Wards

 How secure will the new site be?

-Secure boundaries are being created within the building footprint and ward environment as well as around the site boundaries with higher levels of safety and security in the wards that require them.
+Secure boundaries are being created within the building footprint and ward environment as well as around the site boundaries with higher levels of safety and security in the wards that require them.Lighting and CCTV will also cover the site at all hours.

 Have service users and carers been involved in the development of the plans?

 From the beginning of the project, we have fully involved people with experience of inpatient units in planning and delivering this major project and continue to invite service users and carers to get involved.
-They will play an important role throughout the project by ensuring that the voices of the people who use our services are heard throughout and their views taken into account.
-Our People Participation Leads have also been instrumental in gathering feedback from our inpatient units.
+They continue to play an important role throughout the project by ensuring that the voices of the people who use our services are heard throughout and their views taken into account.
+Our People Participation Leads have been instrumental in gathering feedback from our inpatient units.

 Our first workshops took place in April and May 2020 when we explored the demands on our inpatient services now and going forward.
 This was followed by further workshops,1:1 sessions and design workshops with service users, carers, staff, Governors and partners.